JohanDev115/KittyRun/README.md

-# FlexGame
+# SkullsGame
-FlexGame is a flexible game made with canvas in HTML5 and javascript applying flexibility to our code.
+SkullsGame is a flexible game made with canvas in HTML5 and javascript applying flexibility to our code.